-Pursuant to our purchase agreement with LPC, we have the right, from time to time, in our sole discretion and subject to certain conditions, to direct LPC to purchase additional shares of common stock having an aggregate value of \$10.0 million and we have exercised this right.
-We have directed LPC to purchase additional shares and may further direct LPC to purchase additional shares as often as every business day over the 30-month term of the Purchase Agreement in increments of up to 80,000 shares of common stock, with such amounts increasing as the closing sale price of our common stock increases.
+In September 2017 we entered into a purchase agreement, or the Purchase Agreement, with Lincoln Park Capital Fund, LLC, or LPC, which was amended in March 2020, pursuant to which we have the right, from time to time, in our sole discretion and subject to certain conditions, to direct LPC to purchase additional shares of common stock having an aggregate value of approximately \$10.0 million and we have exercised this right.
+We have directed LPC to purchase additional shares and may further direct LPC to purchase additional shares as often as every business day over the 54-month term of the Purchase Agreement in increments of up to 150,000 shares of common stock.
 The purchase price of shares of common stock pursuant to the Purchase Agreement have been and will be based on prevailing market prices of common stock at the time of sale without any fixed discount, and we have controlled and will control the timing and amount of any sales of common stock to LPC.
-In addition, we have directed and we may direct LPC in the future to purchase additional amounts as accelerated purchases if on the date of a regular purchase the closing sale price of the common stock is not below \$2.00 per share.
+In addition, we have directed and we may direct LPC in the future to purchase additional amounts as accelerated purchases.

+In June 2019 we entered into an at-the-market offering agreement, the Offering Agreement, with H.C.
+Wainwright & Co., or H.C.
+Wainwright.
 Pursuant to the terms of the Offering Agreement, we may offer and sell, from time to time through H.C.
 Wainwright, shares of our common stock having an aggregate offering price of up to \$6.0 million.
 We will control the timing and amount of any sales of common stock under the Offering Agreement.
 Under the terms of the Offering Agreement, H.C.
 Wainwright may sell the shares our common stock by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415 of the Securities Act, including sales made by means of ordinary brokers' transactions, including on The Nasdaq Capital Market, at market prices or as otherwise agreed with H.C.
 Wainwright.
 We have not offered any shares of our common stock for sale pursuant to the Offering Agreement, but could do so in the future.